Delve deeply into ancestral skills, cultivate a caretaker relationship with the land, build community skills and activate your own wild awareness.

 Bathroom/Shower Setup: There is a primitive composting toilet system and tick checking station.
 For bathing, you can choose between two different streams.
 There is even a waterfall five minutes upstream if you want a primitive high-powered shower on a hot summer day.
 There is also a cast iron tub you can light a fire under during the colder months.

 Food: We provide the majority of food.
-There are gardens full of cultivated plants and edible “weeds” available to you, and many areas throughout the land, neighboring land, and the ocean that you can harvest wild food from daily.
-We buy bulk organic staples from the local coop, as well as a small amount of fruit.
-You will be scavenging road kill, fishing, or killing animals for meat; meat is generally offered 2x/week.
-Please plan financially for things like coffee, personal snacks, or meals out.
+We get a weekly CSA share from neighbor farm and buy bulk organic staples from the local coop along with a small amount of fruit.
+You will be scavenging road kill, fishing, or killing our farm animals for meat; meat is generally offered 2x/week.
+There are wild foods throughout the land as well.
+Please plan financially for extra food as you may want to buy food that we don’t provide, like personal snacks.
 All participants take turns cooking meals for the group in cooking teams of two.

 Monthly, Daily and Weekly Rhythm: